-Note: Unlike highway cargo tanks, tank car compartments are not constructed by applying interior w single tank.
-Further, unlike some cargo tanks, tank cars do not have interior baffles to control lading s
+Note: Unlike highway cargo tanks, tank car compartments are not constructed by applying interior walls within a single tank.
+Further, unlike some cargo tanks, tank cars do not have interior baffles to control lading surges.

 Class-115 and Class-206 non-pressure tank cars have an inner container (tank) constructed of carbon steel, alloy (stainless) steel, manganese molybdenum steel, or aluminum.
 The inner tank is supported within an outer shell (tank, not jacket).